-While you'll never be able to completely end excess inventory at your business, running inventory control will help maximize your inventory and cash flow use and pinpoint where losses, food waste, and human error comes from.
+While you'll never be able to completely end excess inventory at your business, running inventory control will help maximize your inventory and improve cash flow use and pinpoint where losses, food waste, and human error come from.

 Food inventory has historically been done manually.
 The restaurant runs a count of their stock at least once a month and records the results on a spreadsheet or paper.
 They then order new products based on those numbers and what they expect to sell in the upcoming time period.

-- What inventory items you currently have on hand and the cost
+- What inventory items do you currently have on hand and the cost

 - Track of inventory that's used every day

 - What inventory has already been ordered